open-organization/open-org-distributed-work-guide/00_martin-chat-transparency.md

 Communities are personal.
 Tools come and go, but keeping your community at the forefront of your push to transparency is the key to success.

-*Guy Martin is the Executive Director of OASIS Open, an internationally recognized standards development and open source projects consortium.
-He is responsible for the organization’s overall operation, in addition to helping define its cohesive strategies and policies to deliver the best value to its members.*